Release History

 With very little to do in the realm of music publishing, within the defined scope, DMP has moved towards supporting music companies who are both publishers and labels.

 This version added support for file uploads, either locally (for traditional installations) or to S3 storage (for containers).
-Please consult Installation and Upgrading for instructions how to enable and configure file storage.
+Please consult Installation for instructions how to enable and configure file storage.

 Writers, artists, labels and releases received image and description fields, to be used in front-end representations.
 Recordings received an audio_file field.